 It is very important!
 This is a digital industry that values “light,” hence editing is only inevitable: color, tone, mood, composition, angle, retouching and formatting the appropriate dimensions (20×30-inch / 9.6×14.4-inch), format (RAW > Tiff > Jpeg), and resolution (72 /100 < 240-DPI).

 What do you hope to do and/or say with the work you create?

 I think as an artist, but act like a businessman.
 It’s a reflection of me, my intentions, my goals, values and my dreams in a form of realities.
 I feel inspired and want other people to feel inspired too!

 What’s your favorite photo that you’ve ever taken?
 Why?

 Ah!
 That’s an easy one!
-FEAR of course, (dissociating it from danger), the details in itself is irrelevant, but every artist established or in the becoming will only reach success once you face what you feel will hold you back from your goal and your lifelong dream.
-It takes courage for an artist to admit this; it’s the healthiest and foremost most important source of inspiration.
+FEAR, of course (dissociating it from danger).
+The details in itself are irrelevant, but every artist, established or in the making, will only reach success once you face what you feel will hold you back from your goal and your lifelong dream.
+It takes courage for an artist to admit this; it’s the healthiest and most important source of inspiration.
 I like to stay optimistic and hungry for the truth!

 What doesn’t inspire you?

-Do you have any advice to offer us fellow artists and photographers?
+Do you have any advice to offer fellow artists and photographers?

 Keep up with Giovanni’s work on his website, Instagram, and Behance.